ariatemplates/usermanual/src/latest/widgets/aria_widgets_lib/dialog.md

 * visible
 * xpos
 * ypos
 * center

 If center is set to true, it will have precedence over xpos and ypos, which will be updated according to the actual position of the dialog.

-For more information please read the article on [widget_bindings](widget_bindings).
+For more information please read the article on [Widget bindings](widget_bindings).

 <iframe class='samples' src='http://snippets.ariatemplates.com/samples/github.com/ariatemplates/documentation-code/%VERSION%/samples/widgets/dialog/binding/?skip=1' ></iframe>